lbarras27/MS_Face_Recognition/README.md

 - Occlusion: Webface-OCC
 - Ethnicity variation: VMER, RFW

-I use the a pretrain model trained on MS1M-V2 and use resnet-50 as feature extractor.
+I use a pretrain model trained on MS1M-V2 and use resnet-50 as feature extractor.
 The pretrained model can be found here.

 ## Project structure
 - `model`: must contains the model parameters (ex: backbone.pth)
 - `backbones`: contains the implementation of the features extractor resnet-50 (from Arcface repository)
 - `dataset`: contains directory of each dataset.
 In each of these directories, we can find metadata files, script to generate these metadata files, results and dataset images.
+- `evaluation_util`: contains all the usefull methods to do the evalutation protocols on all the datasets.
+- `eval_{datasetname}_verification`: the script that allows to do the verification protocol on the {datasetname}.
+- `eval_{datasetname}_identification`: the script that allows to do the identification protocol on the {datasetname}.